tommyngre/friend-finder-app/README.md

 # friend-finder-app
 "The Ultimate Match Survey" represents a framework for a match-making application.
 Here's what happens:
 * A new user answers a 10-question survey
-* The app finds an existing user whose answers most closely resemble the new user's
+* The app finds an existing user whose answers most closely resemble the new users'
 * The app prompts the new user to contact their match

 ## implementation